-Dr. Brittany Duncan is a Georgia native who has been working in the field of pediatric psychology for 7 years.
-Dr. Duncan has extensive experience working with young children and adolescents with complex medical problems, neurodevelopmental disorders, and emotional and behavioral disorders.
+Dr. Brittany Duncan is a Georgia native who has extensive experience working with young children and adolescents with complex medical problems, neurodevelopmental disorders, and emotional and behavioral disorders.
 She specializes in psychological assessment, with experience providing psychoeducational evaluations, neuropsychological evaluations, neurodevelopmental evaluations (including comprehensive Autism Spectrum Disorder and Attention Deficit/Hyperactivity Disorder evaluations), vocational assessment, and evaluations for the Georgia Department of Labor Adjudication Services.
 Dr. Duncan has worked in a variety of pediatric settings, including in children’s hospitals, in outpatient medical centers, and in private practice.